dooguypapua/eKLIPse/README.md

 ### License
 eKLIPse is available under the GNU Affero General Public License v3.0.

+Please cite (submitted article)

+Goudenège et al.

-Submitted article: [Goudenège et al.] eKLIPse: A sensitive tool for the detection and quantification of mitochondrial DNA deletions from next generation sequencing data
+eKLIPse: A sensitive tool for the detection and quantification of mitochondrial DNA deletions from next generation sequencing data